habemusne/spark-on-lambda-performance/README.md

 - Goto AWS console, at the top right, choose "US East (N.Virginia)"
 - Goto S3 console and create a bucket named "\<your-name\>-cse597cc", everything else default
-- Goto EC2 console, create an instance, first machine type (Amazon Linux x86), 10GB, security group please open ssh 22 inbound (please leave the "All Traffics" there), use a private key pem, name it `cc`.
+- Goto EC2 console, create an instance, first machine type (Amazon Linux x86), 10GB, security group please open ssh 22 inbound (please leave the "All Traffics" there, and both lines should have Source as "Anywhere, 0.0.0.0/0"), use a private key pem, name it `cc`.
 Everything else default.
 - Goto EC2 console, click Elastic IP on the left, create one and associate it to the instance
 - Goto your EC2 instance info and find your public IP if you scroll down.
 - Connect to server: `ssh -o ServerAliveInterval=60 -i path/to/cc.pem ec2-user@<your-public-ip>`